dan-r95/angularProj/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

-This project represents a digital adressbook which shows presents contacts set by the user.
+This project represents a digital adressbook which displays contacts set by the user.
 The user can add contacts and delete or edit existing ones.
 A useful search interface makes it easy to find an entry the user is looking for.
+A method can delete all contacts.

 # Dev